 Checkpoint A and B exams in Spanish, French, Italian, German, and Chinese are created by members of the NYSAWLA organization exam committee in order to provide districts with access to uniform, standards-based exams which meet the NYS LOTE requirement for an Advanced Regents Diploma.

 How does a school district gain access to the FLACS Checkpoint A and B exams?

 The district must be a member of good standing in the NYSAWLA organization.
-Additionally, the district superintendent, or designee, must agree to our terms of administration by responding to an email he/she will receive shortly before exam administration outlining our guidelines.
+It is presumed that the district superintendent, or designee, has agreed to our terms of administration, which will have been forwarded to them from the NYSAWLA member in the district.